 6th Form Admission (Appeal information)

-Your appeal will be heard during the week of 21st September 2020 and you will receive a full set of the appeal papers including the school’s defence statement which will set out the implications of awarding additional spaces through the appeals process along with details as to why your admission application was unsuccessful in advance of your appeal date.
+Your appeal will be heard during the week of Monday 20th September.
+You will receive a full set of the appeal papers which will set out the implications of awarding additional spaces through the appeals process, along with details as to why your admission application was unsuccessful in advance of your appeal date.

 As you may be aware, your appeal will be considered in two parts:

 Where applicants have been refused admission to a particular school because there are more eligible children than places available and oversubscription criteria have been applied, appeal panels must decide if the school’s admission arrangements were correctly and impartially applied in the individual’s case and decides whether “prejudice” would arise were the child to be admitted.